Snow can be pretty if you’re on the slopes or sipping hot cocoa inside your warm house.

 But if you’re on the road in severe weather, pretty isn’t the word you’d use.

-Data from the National Highway Traffic Safety Administration (NHTSA) show that, on average, there are over 5.8 million vehicle crashes each year.
-Almost a quarter of these crashes are related to weather conditions such as rain, sleet, snow, blowing snow, fog, crosswinds, and wet, snowy, slushy, or icy pavement.
+Data from the National Highway Traffic Safety Administration (NHTSA) show that, on average, there are over 5.8 million vehicle crashes yearly.
+Almost a quarter of these crashes are related to weather conditions such as rain, sleet, snow, blowing snow, fog, crosswinds and wet, snowy, slushy or icy pavement.

 If you’re part of the statistics

 For your vehicle to be protected from damages sustained in adverse weather, you need physical damage coverages of collision and comprehensive.
-Each covers your vehicle in a different way.
+Each covers your vehicle differently.

-Comprehensive covers theft, fire, vandalism, striking an animal, and what is called “Acts of God” or “Acts of Nature.”
+Comprehensive covers theft, fire, vandalism, striking an animal and “acts of god” or “acts of nature.”

 Thus, if a storm causes a frozen tree branch or monster icicle to fall on your car, smashing the windshield and denting the hood, comprehensive coverage would cover the damage minus your deductible amount.